Alina2J/tic-tac-toe/README.md

+# 🎯 Tic-Tac-Toe Game (React Tutorial)

+This project is a simple Tic-Tac-Toe game built by following the React official tutorial.

+✅ Built with React and modern JavaScript
+✅ Demonstrates component-based architecture and state management ✅ Great for learning the basics of React development

+💻 Check out the live tutorial: React Tic-Tac-Toe Tutorial

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).